matthew-leon/matthew-leon.github.io/_posts/2017-02-14-beeping-bela.md

 ---
 **Beeping Bela**

 For my first project using the [Bela](http://bela.io), I 3D-printed an enclosure to fully contain the bela, and all its wiring and inputs.
 In order to create this case, I found an [existing box for the Beaglebone Black](http://www.thingiverse.com/thing:102399) and modified its SCAD file to make it much taller.
-You can download this modified SCAD file and associated files [here](/download/beagleCase.zip).
+You can download this modified SCAD file and associated files [here][1].

+[1]:{{ site.url }}/downloads/beagleCase.pdf